 - jot these skills down in one column on a page

 - write a second column with examples of when you used these skills in the past

 - add the positions in which you used the relevant skills to your resume’s work experience section

 How to list your roles if you’ve had many jobs

 If you have tons of relevant work experience, you can still put it all on a succinct resume.
 Here’s how:

 1. Write a two-page resume

-Though one-page resumes are typically best because they provide the most concise look at your qualifications, you can write a two-page resume if you’re an experienced job seeker with 10+ years of work history and are applying to senior or management roles.
+Though one-page resumes are typically best because they provide the most concise look at your qualifications, you can write a resume that’s longer if you’re an experienced job seeker with 10+ years of work history and are applying to senior or management roles.

 Two-page resumes let you space job entries out.
 If you try to squeeze too many jobs onto one page, your resume will be hard to read.

 Just ensure you have enough information to fill both pages.
 Also, fit key information (like recent jobs) onto the first page to make a strong first impression.
 You can leave less important resume parts like your certifications list or education section for the second page.